aphilippartd/computeless-rag/README.md

 ```

 #### 3.2.3 Store Embedding Function (`storeEmbeddingFunction.js`)
-With the embedding ready, this function stores the data in the Pinecone database for future queries.
+This function is used to store an embedding in the Pinecone database.
 It uses an HTTP data source to execute this operation.

 ```javascript
 import { util } from '@aws-appsync/utils'